© 2026 Wellness Project™

 What Withings data Claude and ChatGPT can actually see

-The specific metrics that flow through are the ones a Withings Body+ or Body Cardio scale measures: weight, body fat percentage, muscle mass, and water percentage.
-From a BPM Connect or BPM Core blood pressure monitor, it's systolic pressure, diastolic pressure, and heart rate.
+The specific metrics that flow through are the ones a Withings Body+, Body Cardio, or Body Scan scale measures: weight, body fat percentage, muscle mass, bone mass, hydration percentage, and visceral fat rating.
+From a Withings watch or Sleep Mat, it's sleep score, sleep stages, overnight resting heart rate, and steps.
 Every one of those readings carries its own timestamp, so what reaches Claude or ChatGPT is a real history, dozens or hundreds of dated data points, not a single snapshot pulled the moment you ask.
+Blood pressure readings from a Withings BPM device are not part of the native sync today.

 That distinction matters more than it sounds.
 A single weight reading tells you almost nothing on its own, weight can swing 2 to 4 pounds in a day from water and food alone.
 A timestamped series going back weeks or months is what lets an AI compute an actual rate of change, spot a plateau, or separate a real trend from ordinary daily noise, which is exactly the kind of question a single-number app view can't answer.